Updated: August 28, 2022

 That was until I realized that long weekends can be more than just a time to rest and enjoy.

 For someone like me, who dreams of financial freedom, long weekends are also opportunities.
 It was also a chance for me to…

 … earn some extra income by doing freelance work.

 … brainstorm and plan for a new business.

 … study and learn about entrepreneurship and investing.

-… take stock and analyze your current finances.
+… do some accounting, take stock, and analyze my current finances.

-I’d grab any income opportunity I could get and later on, work out my finances to see if I have enough to start a business.
+I would grab any income opportunity I could get.
+And then, later on, work out my finances to see if I have enough to start the business I’m planning.

 And I wish the same for you.